 All the mice in the list below have been thoroughly tested and reviewed – we don’t make best of lists of products we haven’t actually used.
 The exact testing will depend on the type of mouse and its intended purpose but rest assured the below choices are the best in their category (a little personal preference aside).

-- Razer Viper 8KHz – the best gaming mouse
+- Razer Viper 8KHz – the best mouse for gaming

-- NZXT Lift – the best budget gaming mouse
+- NZXT Lift – the best budget mouse for gaming

-- Logitech G Pro X Superlight – the best wireless gaming mouse
+- Logitech G Pro X Superlight – the best wireless mouse for gaming

 - Kensington Expert – the best trackball mouse